What is Federal Work-Study?

 The Federal Work-Study (FWS) Program is a need-based program which provides part-time employment opportunities to eligible students to help meet the costs of post-secondary education.
 Based on the results of the Free Application for Federal Student Aid (FAFSA), eligible students are awarded an allotment which may be earned through part-time employment in FWS approved positions either on or off campus.
 The program is designed to provide students with an opportunity for employment arranged around class schedules.
 Students must be enrolled at least half-time to be eligible for this program.
 If you wish to be considered for this program, you should indicate this preference on the FAFSA or, if not awarded FWS in your initial award package, you should contact your financial aid counselor or the FWS Coordinator.

-There are certain requirements in order to determine Federal Work-Study eligibility.
-In order to be considered for FWS students must:
+There are certain requirements in order to determine FWS eligibility.
+In order to be considered, students must:

 - Have a current FAFSA on file with the Office of Student Financial Aid.

 - Be enrolled at Mason in a degree or eligible certificate program.

 - Demonstrate financial need based on the FAFSA.

 - Be enrolled for at least half-time (six credit hours per semester for undergraduate and 4.5 for graduate).

 - Meet Satisfactory Academic Progress.

 - Be a U.S. Citizen, permanent resident or eligible non-citizen.